mauriciompc/gapminder_dashboard/README.md

 # Gapminder Dashboard

 My dashboard with Quarto.
-Part of my study with diferent tools in Data Analysis.
+Part of my study with different tools in Data Analysis.

 RStudio version = 2025.05.1+513